PHart3/colimits-agda/HoTT-Agda/README.md

 ### Homotopy (directory `theorems/homotopy/`)

 This directory contains a proof of the 2-coherence of the Suspension-Loop adjunction.
-This property of the adjunction is important because it ensures that the Suspension functor preserves colimits.
-The proof relies on our work on homogeneous types.
+This property of the adjunction lets us prove that the Suspension functor preserves colimits.
+The proof of 2-coherence relies on our work on homogeneous types.

 Citation
 --------